junxit/us-congress-bills-112/metadata.md

 - 2012-04-25 — Mr. Issa moved to suspend the rules and pass the bill, as amended.
 - 2012-04-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2082-2091)
 - 2012-04-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H2082-2091)
+- 2012-04-26 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.